liflab/beepbeep-3-book/markdown/custom/README.md

 ### Non-Uniform Processors

-So far, all processors we designed return one output event for every input event (or pair of events) they receive.
-(As a matter of fact, it would have been easier to implement them as `Function`s that we could have passed to an `ApplyFunction` processor.)
+So far, all processors that were designed return one output event for every input event (or pair of events) they receive.
+(As a matter of fact, it would have been easier to implement them as `Function`s that could have been passed to an `ApplyFunction` processor.)
 In BeepBeep's terminology, these processors are called **uniform** (or more precisely, 1-uniform).
-However, this needs not be the case.
+However, this needs not to be the case.
 The following processor outputs an event if its value is greater than 0, and no event at all otherwise.

 ``` java
 public class OutIfPositive extends SynchronousProcessor {